Should I consider a small breakdown provider?

 If you're having trouble deciding on the insurance you need, have a read of our breakdown cover guides, where you'll also get the answers to frequently asked questions.

-Our guides can help with areas such as whether breakdown protection will cover you abroad, and whether you should couple the product with your car insurance or buy it as a separate policy.
+Our guides can help with areas such as whether you should couple breakdown cover with your car insurance or buy it as a separate policy.

 There are dedicated pages on classic car cover, caravans and trailers, motorhomes, motorbikes, vans and business use, plus an article considering the pros and cons of choosing a small breakdown provider against one of the big organisations such as Green Flag, the AA or RAC.